 The doctors quickly put Melina on steroids and fitted her for a mask for radiation treatment.
 The family continued to pray and hold out hope that the treatments would improve Melina’s condition.
 Melina started radiation treatment on June 15, 2020.
 She completed two radiation treatments, without sedation, before becoming unresponsive and developing a dangerously irregular heartbeat.
 She was placed into the pediatric intensive care unit where she acutely worsened.

 On June 17, 2020, Melina’s mom and dad, along with her oncology team and neurology team at Akron Children’s Hospital, made the heart wrenching decision to stop treatment and place Melina into hospice care.
 This was absolutely devastating to her Mom, Dad, sisters and extended family, but in all of their hearts they knew this was best for Melina.
+Melina was sent home to her Poppy and Nay Nay’s house to be comfortable and receive her end of life palliative care.
 Both teams said that this was the most aggressive tumor that they have seen and treated.
-On June 24, 2020, a short one month and two days after Melina’s initial diagnosis, and only 19 days from the confirmed diagnosis of a diffuse midline glioma, Melina gained her Angel’s wings.
+On June 24, 2020, a short one month and two days after Melina’s initial diagnosis, and only 19 days from the confirmed diagnosis of a diffuse midline glioma, Melina died in her Mother’s arms.

 In her four and half years, Melina’s passion and competitive spirit was exemplified in the way that she attacked everything she did.
 From T-Ball, to dance class, swimming, or playing the games “Guess Who,” and “Old Maid,” she poured her heart into each day that she lived.
 But more than anything, the way that she loved and exuded joy could be found in the relationship she shared with big sisters, Klara (8), and Emilea (6), who she adored.
 During her brief illness, when she was away from Klara and Emilea, every facetime chat started with one statement, “I want to talk to my sisters.”